tmenguy/ha-solcast-solar/README.md

 > [!NOTE]
 >
 >
-> The chart assumes that your Solar PV sensors are in kW, but if some are in W, add the line `transform: "return x / 1000;"` under the entity id to convert the sensor value to kW.
+> The chart assumes that Solar PV sensors are in kW, but if some are in W, add the line `transform: "return x / 1000;"` under the entity id to convert the sensor value to kW.

 **Reveal code**
 <details><summary><i>Click here</i></summary>